 Philadelphia combined sewer system

-I know.
-First reaction is usually, "wait, what?"
-Followed by, "why does that matter?"
+First reaction is usually "wait, what?"
+Followed by "why does that matter?"

 What Is a Combined Sewer System?

-Most newer cities and suburbs have built their water and sewer infrastructure as separate systems.
-One set of pipes carries stormwater runoff, another handles sewage.
-In Philadelphia, roughly 60 percent of the city has a combined system where both runoff and wastewater from homes and buildings share the same pipes.
+Most newer cities and suburbs have separate infrastructure: one set of pipes for stormwater runoff, another for sewage.
+In Philadelphia, roughly 60 percent of the city runs on a combined system where both share the same pipes.
+This includes most of the older housing stock in Northwest Philadelphia, covering neighborhoods like Mt.
+Airy, Germantown, Chestnut Hill, and Roxborough.

-During dry weather (and the vast majority of the time), this works fine.
-No issues.
+During dry weather, this works fine.
 Everything flows to treatment plants as intended.
-Problems tend to arise when a heavy storm sends a surge of water through your homes pipes and into the larger system at once.
-Treatment plants have limits, and it can happen that when those limits are hit, the overflow goes directly into local rivers and creeks, untreated.
+The problems show up during heavy storms, when a surge of water pushes through the system all at once.
+Treatment plants have limits.
+When those limits are hit, the overflow goes directly into local rivers and creeks, untreated.
 According to Environment America, about 1.5 billion gallons of that overflow reaches Philadelphia's waterways in a given year.

 Philadelphia's Water Department tracks this through a tool called CSOcast.
 When an overflow is active, the affected waterway is unsafe for swimming or recreation and may stay that way for up to 72 hours after the storm passes.
-Worth bookmarking if you spend time near the Schuylkill or Delaware.
+Worth bookmarking if you spend time near the Schuylkill or the Wissahickon.

 Why Philadelphia Is Built This Way

 This isn't a Philadelphia failure.
-It's a Philadelphia reality, and the city has been investing in green infrastructure, separated sewer projects, and stormwater management programs for years to address the long-term picture.
+It's a Philadelphia reality.
+The city has been investing in green infrastructure, separated sewer projects, and stormwater management programs for years to address the long-term picture.
 If you're buying in Mt.
-Airy, Germantown, Roxborough, or most of Northwest Philadelphia, you're in older housing stock.
-Combined sewers are part of the package.
+Airy, Germantown, Roxborough, or most of Northwest Philadelphia, you're buying older housing stock.
+Combined sewers are part of the package, and the city is actively working to improve the system.

 What This Means for You as a Buyer